Fault Finding on Your Piston Compressor

 Piston compressors are fairly simple in the way they work but like anything electrical or mechanical things sometimes go wrong.
 Unfortunately it’s usually at an important time when you most need it.

 A lot of faults with piston compressors can be traced back to the way it was installed so it’s worthwhile checking our installation guide.
-If your equipment was not properly installed you might be able to set it up again and fix the problem.
+If your equipment was not properly installed you might be able to set it up again and troubleshoot the problem.

 Reduction in output, machine running all the time, performance has deteriorated over time